Otus-DevOps-2018-09/GidMaster_infra/README.md

 ## Home assigmnet #5:

-1. Stadied foundation of Terraform usage.
+1. Studied foundation of Terraform usage.
 2. Installed Terraform on Host machine.
 3. Made 1st Terraform resourse.
 4. Applied new VM with help of Terraform.